SHL Mechanical Comprehension Test

 • How much force is needed to lift the weight with the pulley?

-Have a look at Job Test Prep’s practice plan which features accurate sample tests so you’ll know exactly what to expect.
+Have a look at Job Test Prep’s practice plan which features accurate sample tests so you will know exactly what to expect.
 Their practice plan also includes guidance to teach you the actual principles behind the answers.

 Engineer Reviews Data

-Passing the SHL mechanical comprehension test means scoring higher than other people in your group.
-You don’t need to get a perfect score, you only need to perform better than others by a certain percentage.
+Passing the SHL Mechanical Comprehension Test means scoring higher than other people in your group.
+You do not need to get a perfect score, you only need to perform better than others by a certain percentage.
 So, to pass the test, the best thing you can do is to begin by brushing up on your basic skills.

 You likely know how to do these things already, but take time to practice how to do these types of operations again.
-Spend some time looking at graphs too, so it’ll be much easier for you to understand them when it comes time to undergo the test.
+Spend some time looking at graphs too, so it will be much easier for you to understand them when it comes time to undergo the test.

-Remember that this is a timed test, after all, so you don’t want to spend a lot of time trying to recall how to work with decimals or read graphs.
+Remember that this is a timed test, after all, so you do not want to spend a lot of time trying to recall how to work with decimals or read graphs.

 This is where you should take the time to complete some practice tests.
-Job Test Prep has all the practice tests and guides that you’ll need.
-Not only will these help you with your basic skills, but taking these tests will help you become familiar with the format of the tests and types of questions you might encounter.
+Job Test Prep has all the practice tests and guides that you will need.
+Not only will these help you with your basic skills, but taking these tests will help you become familiar with the format of the tests and the types of questions you might encounter.

 While it might be tempting to give yourself an extra minute or two to complete the test, you should set a timer and stick to it so that you can get used to completing the test in a set amount of time.

-Practice these tests until they’re familiar.
-This means understanding questions that are abstract, layered, or have odd wording and red herrings.
+Practice these tests until they are familiar.
+This means understanding questions that are abstract, layered, or have odd wording and items meant to confuse.

-All this preparation is important because of how little time you have and how important it is for you to perform well compared to the other people in your group.
-One of the best ways to do this is to familiarise yourself with the tests, which will give you an edge over the other people within your group.
+Preparation is really important in taking mechanical reasoning tests because of the time limit and the steep competition.
+One of the best ways to prepare is to familiarise yourself with the test questions, which will give you an edge over the other people within your group.
+Here are some things to keep in mind while doing your prep work:

-Prepare by refreshing your memory on some basic math and reading skills that you see in lots of standardised tests.
+• Refresh your memory on some basic math and reading skills that are essential in all standardised tests.

-It’s a short test with only 15 questions to complete in just 10 minutes, but you’ll want to practice with this specific test so that you can get used to questions involving mechanical concepts like levels, gears, and pulleys.
+• Remember that it is a short test with only 15 questions to complete in just 10 minutes.
+So, choose practice tests structured this way so that you get used to questions involving mechanical concepts like levels, gears, and pulleys in such timed conditions.

 Test Tips